In recent years, webcasts have become increasingly popular for businesses looking to bring their presentations and events to a wider audience.

 In the chance that any of your viewers may have missed a portion of your presentation, or would like to share your talk with their colleagues, we recommend that you make your presentation recording available for on-demand viewing.
 With Panopto, your live stream is automatically recorded and uploaded to your organization’s video portal.
 Minutes after you’ve wrapped up your presentation, your video is available for on-demand viewing from any laptop, tablet, or mobile device.

 For more tips, check out our post, 4 Simple Tips to Improve Your Online Presentation Videos.
-If you’d like to learn more about how Panopto can help you create professional-quality webcasts, contact our team for a free 30-day trial.
+If you’d like to learn more about how Panopto can help you create professional-quality webcasts, contact our team for a free trial.